StackFocus/PostMaster/docs/index.md

 Although PostMaster was built to work with the database schema instructed in the [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-a-mail-server-using-postfix-dovecot-mysql-and-spamassassin) or [Linode](https://www.linode.com/docs/email/postfix/email-with-postfix-dovecot-and-mysql) guides, paid support is available for the developers of PostMaster to customize it to work in your environment.

+PostMaster is written by Kevin Law and Matthew Prahl.

 ### Features